-Consistent with Rule 12 of the Rules of Superintendence for the Courts of Ohio, requests for permission to broadcast, televise, photograph or otherwise record Court proceedings that are open to the public as provided by Ohio law, shall be made in writing to the judge presiding over the proceeding.
+Consistent with Sup.R.
+12, requests for permission to broadcast, televise, photograph or otherwise record Court proceedings that are open to the public as provided by Ohio law, shall be made in writing to the judge presiding over the proceeding.
 The application may be filed in the case or provided to the Court Administrator.
 If the application is filed, the applicant must also provide a courtesy copy of the application to the Court Administrator.
-Further instructions for the submission of the application are on the Court's website [https://firstdistrictcoa.org/]).
+Further instructions for the submission of the application are on the Court's website [https://firstdistrictcoa.org/].